Close

 Intranets

 The days of static, outdated corporate intranets are long gone.
-Modern intranets are now a go-to hub for all manner of communications, where users can access and share information across their organization and connect with colleagues.
+Modern intranet software is now a go-to hub for all manner of communications, where users can access and share information across their organization and connect with colleagues.
 Intranets now employ familiar features, such as social feeds and secure file-sharing, to build a central resource that users can rely on to collaborate and stay connected with their organization.
 Intranets also offer a host of integration opportunities for enterprises looking to make use of other channels and tools alongside an intranet.

 Employee apps